Sherchryst/ft_transcendence/db/schema.md

 - twofa: VARCHAR(32) DEFAULT NULL
 	- A secret used to generate a 2FA code.
 	- If NULL then the user does not use 2FA.
+- avatar_id: INT NOT NULL
+	- The id of the avatar of the user.

 ### - user_relationship(<ins>*from_id*, *to_id*</ins>, type)